cesmix-mit/MDP/README.md

 # Installation

 No installation is required since MDP generates and compiles C++ source code on the fly.
-MDP uses CMAKE to compile source code.
+MDP uses CMake to compile source code.

 # Applications